jgdotnet/jgdotnet.github.io/README.md

 In 2022  I had the chance to learn two Cloud technologies, AWS and Azure, and newer Data Engineering architectures, tools and methodologies.

-I am interested in developing in Cloud Data Engineering/Analytics roles.
+I am interested in Data Engineering/Analytics and Cloud Engineering.
 <br><br>